 Wood construction disadvantages

 Wood is an imperfect naturally sourced material that can have undesirable qualities, making its use as a reliable, effective and long-term construction material controversial.
-Wood is also easily combustible (great for campfires, but not-so-great for buildings).
+Wood is also easily combustible.
 Rotting is always a concern with wood, which results from moisture coming in contact with it.
-It can also be a home to dangerous moulds, fungi and insects (such as termites and carpenter ants).
+It can also be a home to dangerous moulds, fungi, and insects (such as termites and carpenter ants).

-Once delivered to building sites, wood construction can add unnecessary and harmful burdens to construction crews who are striving to deliver superior results under tight time constraints.
+Once delivered to building sites, wood construction can create unnecessary and dangerous burdens to construction crews who are striving to deliver superior results under tight time constraints.
 Wood joists are heavy, especially for longer spans, and may result in higher trade expenses with additional individuals being brought onboard or lost time due to injury.

 Cold-formed steel disadvantages